databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

 5. **TEST BEFORE COMMITTING** - Always run tests before committing to ensure no breaking changes
 6. **Run tests between each commit** to verify no breaking changes have been introduced
 7. **Commit frequently** for easy rollbacks if issues arise
+8. **USE PURE PYTEST** - All new tests MUST be written in pure pytest style, NOT unittest style

 ### Technical Debt Assessment Process:
 Before each commit, evaluate: